ULRN Program Admission

 Application to the Program

-Freshman and transfer students should apply to the ULRN program as soon as they decide to enter the major and have been admitted to CSULA.
-It is not necessary to wait until you enroll at CSULA.
+Freshman and transfer students should apply to the ULRN program as soon as they decide to enter the major and have been admitted to Cal State LA.
+It is not necessary to wait until you enroll at Cal State LA.
 The earlier you apply the better advisement you will receive and the smoother your transition will be!

 To apply to the program, students must: